Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Related Work

 \paragraph{Post-hoc vocabulary modification} Recent work has proposed methods to expand or modify token vocabulary by training new embeddings and fine-tuning internal model layers~\citep{kim2024efficient,takase2024large,han2025adapters,minixhofer2024zero,benartzy2025spellm,dobler-de-melo-2023-focus}.
-We avoid fine-tuning model weights, and represent new forms compositionally using existing linguistic knowledge.
+We avoid continual pretraining of model weights, and represent new forms by using the model's existing linguistic knowledge.

-\paragraph{Tokenization for morphologically-rich languages} Standard BPE tokenization often struggles to capture morphologically complex languages~\citep{klein-tsarfaty-2020-getting,park-etal-2021-morphology,mager-etal-2022-bpe,hofmann-etal-2022-embarrassingly}.
-Arabic inflection, for instance, uses non-concatenative morphology that breaks standard subword reusability~\citep{Alyafeai2021EvaluatingVT,alrefaie2024exploring,tsarfaty-etal-2019-whats,gazit-etal-2025-splintering}.
-Compositional vocabularies can bypass such limitations by representing surface forms as transformations over lexical roots, enabling reuse of base forms even when their surface realizations use diverging token sequences.